 All the river bank, from Hockings Street to the Goodwill Bridge, was flooded in January 2011, but the waters also rose beyond there.
 They followed the pattern recorded in 1893, but not quite so disastrously.
 (A dramatic result of the 1893 flood had been the destruction of the Victoria Bridge which also carried away the six inch and nine inch water mains supplying South Brisbane.
 Until this wreckage was removed, the bridge made the Brisbane River hazardous for navigation).

 In January 2011, Montague Road (entire length) and much of Merivale Street were flooded.
 The convention and exhibition centre was below flood level; railways planners did rather better, with South Brisbane station above the waters.
 South Bank Beach was washed away, but parts of the promenade were not flooded.

 The earliest census populations of the South Brisbane municipality were 22,849 (1891), 25,481 (1911) and 37,151 (1921).
 The census populations of approximately the same area in 2006 and 2011, comprising seven statistical local areas, were:

-The South Brisbane local area houses both 19th century hotels and some late 1990s and early 2000s hotels and apartment blocks, as well as corporate headquarters for a number of major firms, including Stockland.
+The South Brisbane local area houses both nineteenth century hotels and some late 1990s and early 2000s hotels and apartment blocks, as well as corporate headquarters for a number of major firms, including Stockland.
 It also includes commercial and business premises, and a campus of Griffith University (music and art).
 Merivale Street is the address of the Brisbane Convention and Exhibition Centre (1995, expanded 2012), on the former World Expo Park, and the Southbank Institute of Technology.
-The Brisbane Convention and Exhibition Centre was named as the official venue for the 2014 G20 Leader's Summit.
+The Brisbane Convention and Exhibition Centre was the official venue for the 2014 G20 Leader's Summit.